§ 4701 Scope of chapter.

-(c) In lieu of a special filing thereof of information called for in subsection (a), the Commissioner may, in his/her discretion, accept a copy of any pertinent filing made with the Securities and Exchange Commission relative to the same offering.
+(c) In lieu of a special filing thereof of information called for in subsection (a) of this section, the Commissioner may, in his or her discretion, accept a copy of any pertinent filing made with the Securities and Exchange Commission relative to the same offering.

 § 4706 Application for permit to solicit qualifying mutual applications.